pa-0/dos2unix/dos2unix/README.txt

 TRANSLATORS

-        Since verion 6.0.5 dos2unix is part of the Translation Project (TP).
+        Since version 6.0.5 dos2unix is part of the Translation Project (TP).
         All translations go via the Translation Project.

         Translation of the messages.